HISTORICAL BUILDINGS

 The

-Yerevan's history from the late 19th to the early 20th centuries.
+late 19th and early 20th centuries.